Select Page

 • Delaware Bay Horseshoe Crab Research and Conservation

-Intern schedules encompass outdoor fieldwork, data collection and analysis, and hands-on learning experiences over a 10-week period beginning in late-May.
+The CCRP internship takes place over a 10-week period beginning in late May.
 Applicants must be available for the full duration of the program.
-Interns work no more than 40 hours/week and are compensated at NJ Minimum Wage.
+Interns work a 40 hour/week schedule and are compensated at NJ Minimum Wage.
 Schedules may include weekends and holidays, early mornings and evening hours.
 Housing is not provided; applicants must live or be able to commute locally.
 Two years of college and reliable transportation are required.